 Detailed guidance on packaging, labelling and transportation is specific to the nature of each pesticide POPs waste, the other ingredients or contaminants that may be present in a given formulation, and the type of waste matrix containing the pesticide POP.
-Specific guidance on the practicalities of packaging, labelling and transportation is contained in the FAO Environmental Management Tool Kit for Obsolete Pesticides, volumes 1-4 (FAO, 2009 and 2011), and in the detailed guidance provided by in the transport regulations and guidelines listed in table 2 .
+Specific guidance on the practicalities of packaging, labelling and transportation is contained in the FAO Environmental Management Tool Kit for Obsolete Pesticides, volumes 1-4 (FAO, 2009 and 2011), and in the detailed guidance provided by in the transport regulations and guidelines listed in table 2 above.

 Wastes should be properly packaged before storage or transport: